burton-barnes-cristina-lucin/zillow-clustering-project/README.md

         * What is the distribution of logerror?
         * Is a property more likely to over evaluated or under evaluated?
         * If we cluster location data with home age, is there a relationship with log error?
-        * If we cluster size features(Bath bed ratio and calculated finished squarte feet), is there a relationship with log error?
+        * If we cluster size features(Bath bed ratio and calculated finished square feet), is there a relationship with log error?
         * If we cluster value features(tax value, structure dollar square feet), is there a relationship with log error?

-* Develop a Model to predict the log_error
+* Develop a Model to predict log error
     * Use drivers identified in explore to build predictive models of different types
     * Evaluate models on train and validate data
     * Select the best model to use on test data